ZIPINVERSION/ZIPINVERSION/README.md

 - 👋 Hi, I’m @ZIPINVERSION
 - 👀 I’m interested in making crazy and useful softwares
 - 🌱 I’m currently learning diffenent computer languages
-- 📫 For any issues you can reach me on instagram @sparkly_shades
+- 📫 For any issues you can reach me on instagram @zip_inversion

 <!---
 ZIPINVERSION/ZIPINVERSION is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.